vividsky/Kitaab/README.md

 # Kitaab
-Kitaab displays a list of search relasted books from the world.
+Kitaab displays a list of search related books from the world.